 “You live in a fantasy world.
 One you created for yourself.
 One where things go according to rules that make sense only to you and you behave accordingly.
 To us here in the real world, your behavior makes you look crazy.
 Desperate.
 Cheap.
 Easy.”

 The word ran through her mind over and over again.
-A condemnation.
-An accusation.
+Its two meager syllables heavier than they should have been.
+Soaked with the accusation.
+Dripping with condemnation.

-It was really strange as people tend to want things to be easy.
-No one would willingly chose a more difficult path if an easier path was available offering the exact same reward.
+It is really strange as few people, no one she knew certainly, would willingly choose a more difficult path if an easier path was available offering the exact same reward and no consequences.
 Presented with an easy and difficult exam, job, task, with the same outcome, everything being equal, most normal thinking people would choose the easy one.
 Even the laws of nature are biased towards easy.
-Atoms, after all, always seek to achieve the lowest energy state possible and will do whatever needs to be done to get there…high entropy, low energy, perfect disorder.
+Atoms, after all, always seek to achieve the lowest energy state possible and will do whatever needs to be done to get there…high entropy, low energy, perfect disorder, the path of least resistance.

 It certainly had been easy that afternoon.
 She’d come back from work, tired, Tired but wired with what she knew was unspent sexual energy.
 She’d stripped out of her clothes and lay spread eagle on her bed in nothing but her bra and panties, letting the cool breeze from her open window wash over her skin.
 It was hot outside, but she didn’t turn on the air conditioning.
 She liked the humidity – liked how it lay on her skin almost like a lover’s carelessly thrown arm.
 A warm weight, no less sensual for its innocuousness.
 Her eyes drifted shut and instead of indulging in one of her fantasies which inevitably would have led to orgasm, her mind conjured up his face.
 Almost instinctively, her lips curved into a smile.
 She couldn’t help it.
 The things she felt for him had come easily.
 And she’d let them come.
 Even now, the swelling in her chest, the hesitant hope, so different from the cynicism that was her hallmark had come easily, despite herself.
 The moistening in her loins came the same way too.
 Easy.
 She chuckled.